Aqaba: Tourism

 Aqaba has a number of luxury hotels, including in the Tala Bay resort 20 km further to the south, which service those who come for fun on the beaches as well as Scuba diving.
 Aqaba offers more than thirty primary diving locations, with the majority of them accommodating divers of all skill levels.
-These diving sites comprise fringing reefs that extend for over 25 kilometers, reaching all the way to the border with Saudi Arabia.
+These diving sites comprise fringing reefs that extend for over 25 km, reaching all the way to the border with Saudi Arabia.

 It also offers activities which take advantage of its desert location.
 Its many coffee shops offer mansaf and knafeh, and baqlawa desserts.
-Another very popular venue is the Turkish Bath (Hamam) built in 306 AD, in which locals and visitors alike come to relax after a hot day.
+Another very popular venue is the hamam built in 306 AD, in which locals and visitors alike come to relax after a hot day.